 Contact the Lippman Center (St. Louis) at 314-647-7453, Columbia Center at 573-499-1220, or St. Charles at (636) 946-7559 today.

 Brain Injury Employment Program

-Employment Services for individuals with a Brain Injury offers the client the benefit of working with professionals who have expertise and understanding of working with those who have sustained various brain injuries.
-These individuals may need assistance in determining assistive technology/accommodations needed to return to work, and reinforcing specific and individualized compensatory strategies.
-The program offers a supportive team including a case manager and job developer that works in collaboration with an individual’s support network such as their OT/PT/ST, and Neuropsychologist to assist in obtaining and retaining successful employment.
-The program is individualized based on the client’s needs and provides ongoing support throughout the employment process.
+Employment Services for individuals with a Brain Injury offer participants the benefit of working with professionals who have expertise and understanding of working with those who have sustained various brain injuries.
+Individuals may need assistance in determining assistive technology/accommodations needed to return to work, and reinforcing specific and individualized compensatory strategies.
+The program offers a supportive team including a case manager and job developer that works in collaboration with an individual’s support network such as their OT/PT/ST and Neuropsychologist to assist in obtaining and retaining successful employment.
+The program is individualized based on the participant’s needs and provides ongoing support throughout the employment process.

 Career Counseling & Vocational Education

 This program assists individuals with barriers to employment with determining appropriate vocational goals, and identifying areas which may interfere with success.
 This program may last several hours to several weeks, depending on participant needs.
 Career Counseling and Vocational Evaluation is offered at all MERS/Goodwill Career Center locations (see “Find a Career Center” to contact an office closest to you to for referral or private pay information).